Annie Le Porte Diggs: Career

 On September 21, 1873, after finishing school and moving to Kansas she married Alvin S. Diggs, a postal clerk of Lawrence, Kansas.
 She then began her career in public as a journalist, publishing the Kansas Liberal with her husband from their home in Lawrence.
 She entered the field to fight for political and personal independence and equality.
 Diggs also lectured before literary, reformatory and religious assemblages.
 She lectured on sociology.

 When the Farmers' Alliance movement among the western farmers began, she entered the field and soon found herself at the front among those who were engineering that industrial movement.
 During the political campaigns in Kansas and neighboring states, she made many speeches.
 She was chosen by the People's Party to reply to the platform utterances of John James Ingalls, which largely contributed to his overthrow.
 She was elected national secretary of the National Citizens' Industrial Alliance, at the annual meeting of that organization in St. Louis, Missouri, February 22, 1892.

 In 1881, she addressed the annual convention of the Free Religious Association, in Boston, Massachusetts, on "Liberalism in the West."
 For years, she was a member of the Woman's Christian Temperance Union (WCTU).
 Much of her journalistic work was done on the Advocate, the organ of the Citizens' Alliance, on which journal she served as the leading editorial writer.
 She spent much time in Washington, D.C., after the upheaval caused by the Alliance, and did notable work in correspondence for the western newspapers.

 Diggs served as president of multiple organizations including Woman's Alliance of the District of Columbia, the Kansas Woman's Free Silver League (1897), the Kansas Equal Suffrage Association (1899), and the Kansas Woman's Press Association.
 She was a delegate to the International Cooperative Congress, in Manchester.
 England, 1903, and the Peace congress, Rouen, France, 1904.

 Personal life

 Their family consisted of two daughters, Mabel and Ester, and one son, Fred.
 In religion, she was a radical Unitarian.

 While living in Lawrence, Diggs superintended the hatching and partial raising of silk-worms fed upon the leaves of the Osage orange, which resulted in nearly 2,000,000 healthy silk-worms produced in the summer of 1883.
 Some were sent to Corinth, Mississippi, and others were colonized in different parts of the country.
 She was the author of Silk raising in Kansas: instruction book (1883).

 Diggs died September 7, 1916, in Detroit, Michigan.

+Commemoration

+A painting by Phyllis Garibay-Coon depicting her and other Kansas suffragists was unveiled at the Kansas Statehouse in January 2025.
+It is titled "Rebel Women" and is the first art installation by any woman artist to be in the Kansas Statehouse.